defold/defold.github.io/assets/tilesetter.md

 layout: asset
 asset: tilesetter
 title: Tilesetter
-description: Create your complete tileset instantly.
-Draw maps with it and export it all directly to Defold.
+description: b'Create your complete tileset instantly.
+Draw maps with it and export it all directly to Defold.'
 ---